trace2798/mindsdb_fullstack/README.md

 Once you have all the values for .env you can start the app and continue experimenting.

-I have added a notes.tsx file in the root of the project where I have mentioned about some other commands and prompts I have used to create other models.
+I have added a notes.md file in the root of the project where I have mentioned about some other commands and prompts I have used to create other models.

 ### Start the app